Barnacle-Foods/KelPy/README.md

   After this, you are ready to go!

-  If you need, there is a more comprehensive installation guide, named KelPy User Manual 1.pdf
+#### If you need, there is a more comprehensive installation guide stored in this repository.
+It is named KelPy User Manual 1.pdf.

 ### Flags and variables